DougTidwell/altinityknowledgebase/content/en/altinity-kb-schema-design/row-level-deduplication.md

 from Example4Raw;
 ```

 ### Approach 5.
-Keep data fragment where duplicates are possible isolated.
+Keep data fragments where duplicates are possible to isolate.

 Usually you can expect the duplicates only in some time window (like 5 minutes, or one hour, or something like that).